 Safety issues with threatening behaviors, attempts to elope, and the physical stress of caring for elderly with mobility difficulties also arise.
 Assisted living, memory care, and nursing homes provide care for elderly adults.
 Family members may be unfamiliar with the type of assisted living communities available, the costs, and sources for payment.

-A Caring Generation podcast, “What is Assisted Living” answers common questions about the different type of assisted living communities.
+A Caring Generation podcast, “What is Assisted Living” answers common questions about the different types of assisted living communities.
 Also discussed is legislation to protect consumers searching for assisted living communities.

 Personal and Financial Costs of Caregiving

-The average cost of in home care for the elderly are the emotional, financial, and work-life balance issues for family caregivers.
+The average cost of in-home care for the elderly is the emotional, financial, and work-life balance issues for family caregivers.
 Add to this lost employment opportunities and the costs of unpaid care and the numbers become significant.
 These costs will continue to grow with the increase in the aging population.

 The healthcare system will also be strained by these growing numbers.
 Presently there is a shortage of healthcare workers in all areas: physicians, nurses, in-home caregivers, and other specialties.
 Care for the aging population will be a continued discussion that must become more widely discussed beginning early in life so that families can prepare for this significant transition in life.

 Looking for More Help With Costs of Caring for Elderly Parents?
 You’ll Find What You’re Looking For in The Caring Generation Podcast called “Costs of Caring for Elderly Parents.”

 (1) T. Rowe Price2019 Parents, Kids and Money Survey Slide Presentation.
 Slide Share retrieved 11/13/19 https://www.slideshare.net/TRowePrice/t-rowe-prices-11th-annual-parents-kids-money-survey